MeklitWoldeamlak/Reinforce/README.md

 - Assess whether toy model has enough discriminatory capability to distinguish between the different outcomes taking into consideration the input parameters

--Once the toy model works in simulation, transfer & test on real devices and observe.
+- Once the toy model works in simulation, transfer & test on real devices and observe.

 - Launch a downloadable module available for community to use.

+### Progress

+#### Allstates:
+Consists of all state transition models.
+Makes use of gaussian probablity distribution and sigma probablity distribution
+#### MDP:
+By taking the one state stransition model i.e (state I), Markov decision process is applyed to determine the next state for a given applied voltage. it returns next state with the probablity.